 The beaches on these islands are stunning!
 White sand, clean and full of shells.
 I haven’t seen that many shells on a beach in decades.
 We’re headed back there on Monday to have a beach day.
 I’ve got a beach tent, chairs, a cooler and six new books on my Kindle so I’m ready!

 On Friday we checked out Six Mike Cypress Slough, a wonderful wildlife refuge near where we are staying.
 We walked the boardwalk and spotted lots of birds.
-(We went back this today at dawn with camera this time and walked the loop twice.
+(We went back today at dawn with a camera this time and walked the loop twice.
 It is so peaceful in the morning.)

-Afterwards we drove to Audubon Corkscrew Swamp Sanctuary to scope out for photography, when we arrived we learned the cost for the walking loop is $14 per person so we decided we didn’t want to pay twice and we’ll be heading there early tomorrow morning to catch the opening and the morning light.
+Afterward, we drove to Audubon Corkscrew Swamp Sanctuary to scope out for photography, when we arrived we learned the cost for the walking loop is $14 per person so we decided we didn’t want to pay twice and we’ll be heading there early tomorrow morning to catch the opening and the morning light.

-In between all our exploring we caught three movies: Inferno, Jack Reacher and Arrival.
+In between all our exploring we caught three movies: Inferno, Jack Reacher, and Arrival.
 It’s been awhile since we’ve had access to so many theaters.
 We found the most amazing movie theater in Naples with massive leather seats, it is so nice.
 I enjoyed each film, but I highly recommend Arrival!

 After so many destabilizing weeks, a five-day sprint from Yellowstone, the death of Jessica, three weeks in Red Bay and a week of driving to get to Florida, this is the first week, that feels more normal (except for the whole election thing…).
 It was exactly one year ago this week that we closed escrow on our house, picked up the RV and headed out.
 We still have almost three months to go, and I want to make sure we enjoy every moment!